cmoulliard/java-gsheet/README.md

   **REMARK** : You can also download the json file from the google console and rename it to `~/credentials/client_secrets.json`!

-## Use the Google GSheet Application to update the data
+## Build and launch the application

 - Build the java application using the command `mvn clean package`
 - Launch it locally